Microphone: History

 The first microphone that enabled proper voice telephony was the (loose-contact) carbon microphone.
-This was independently developed by David Edward Hughes in England and Emile Berliner and Thomas Edison in the US.
-Although Edison was awarded the first patent in mid-1877 (after a long legal dispute), Hughes had demonstrated his working device in front of many witnesses some years earlier, and most historians credit him with its invention.
+This was independently developed by David Hughes in England and Emile Berliner and Thomas Edison in the US.
+Although Edison was awarded the first patent in mid-1877 (after a long legal dispute) Hughes had demonstrated his working device in front of many witnesses some years earlier and most historians credit him with its invention.
 The Berliner microphone found commercial success through the use by Alexander Graham Bell for his telephone and Berliner became employed by Bell.
 The carbon microphone was critical in the development of telephony, broadcasting and the recording industries.
 Thomas Edison refined the carbon microphone into his carbon-button transmitter of 1886.
-This microphone was employed at the first radio broadcast ever, a performance at the New York Metropolitan Opera House in 1910.
+This microphone was employed at the first radio broadcast, a performance at the New York Metropolitan Opera House in 1910.

 Humphrey Bogart, Jack Brown, and Lauren Bacall with RCA Varacoustic MI-6203 ribbon microphones broadcast to troops overseas during World War II.

 In 1916, E.C.
 Wente of Western Electric developed the next breakthrough with the first condenser microphone.
 In 1923, the first practical moving coil microphone was built.
 The Marconi-Sykes magnetophone, developed by Captain H. J. Round, became the standard for BBC studios in London.
 This was improved in 1930 by Alan Blumlein and Herbert Holman who released the HB1A and was the best standard of the day.

-Also in 1923, the ribbon microphone was introduced, another electromagnetic type, believed to have been developed by Harry F. Olson, who applied the concept used in a ribbon speaker to making a microphone.
-Over the years these microphones were developed by several companies, most notably RCA that made large advancements in pattern control, to give the microphone directionality.
+Also in 1923, the ribbon microphone was introduced, another electromagnetic type, believed to have been the work of Harry F. Olson, who applied the concept used in a ribbon speaker to making a microphone.
+Over the years these microphones were developed by several companies, most notably RCA that made large advances in pattern control, to give the microphone directionality.

 The introduction of the Neumann U 47 in 1949 was a turning point for microphone technology.
 It was the first studio condenser microphone to use a large dual-diaphragm capsule with switchable pickup patterns and a vacuum tube amplifier, setting a new standard for high-fidelity, warm, and detailed vocal and instrument recording.
 With television and film technology booming there was a demand for high-fidelity microphones and greater directionality.
 Electro-Voice responded with their Academy Award-winning shotgun microphone in 1963.